adamharrison/nginx-xapian/README.md

 Will result in the file not being indexed, even if it's in the correct folder.

+In addition, if you want to exclude a particular HTML node from being indexed, you can also specify `nointernalindex` as an class of that node.

 ### `<meta name="langauge">`

 As with search engines, specifying the language will affect how stemming works and such.
 You can also filter which language you're searching for by specfying `language` as a query parameter to the xapian endpoint.